Bring the Masters to Your Own Backyard

 Daydreaming about The Masters®?
 This golf course is one of a kind, with camellias and dogwood blooms off the 10th fairway, wild azaleas around every corner, and southern magnolias gracefully hanging above rolling grassy hills.

 Whether you’re a golf enthusiast or a plant enthusiast, let ServeScape bring the landscapes of the Augusta National Golf Club℠ into your own backyard.
-Here are a few of our favorites from the Amen Corner Backyard Collection.
+Here are seven of our favorites from the Amen Corner Backyard Collection.

 Cherokee Princess Dogwood is a low-branching, small native deciduous tree.
 Its leaves are a dark green that turns rust-red in fall.
-The tree is also a heavy bloomer with large clusters of flowers with white brackets that bloom in early spring and attract butterflies, specialized bees, and songbirds.
+The tree is also a heavy bloomer with large clusters of flowers with white brackets that bloom in early spring.
+It attracts butterflies, specialized bees, and songbirds.

 It’s an early nectar source for hummingbirds, bees, and butterflies.
 The dense growth provides shelter in winter.